GenericMappingTools/gmt/doc/rst/source/isogmt.rst

 .. only:: not man

-    isogmt - Run GMT command or script in isolation mode
+    isogmt - Run GMT command or script in isolation mode [classic mode only]

 Synopsis
 --------